Every person over the age of eighteen should make a Will. Your Will sets out how you want your property and possessions distributed when you die.

 A Will is one of the most important legal documents you will ever make — it is a false economy to try to do it cheaply and without skilled, professional advice.

-This publication is intended as a simple guide, and is not intended as legal advice.
+This publication is intended as a simple guide.
+It is not, and must not be taken to be, legal advice.
+For legal advice please consult a solicitor.
 While every care has been taken to ensure the accuracy of the information contained in this publication, the ACT Law Society does not make any representations or warranty as to the accuracy of the material in the publication.
-The publication has been written according to the applicable laws in Australia relevant to a resident of the Australian Capital Territory as at 9 December 2014.
+The publication has been written according to the applicable laws in Australia relevant to a resident of the Australian Capital Territory as at March 2017.